-Temporal resolution2000, 2010, 2014, 2016, 2018
+Temporal resolution2000, 2010, 2014, 2016, 2018, 2020

 Locations available for downloadCounty, Census Tract

-The Centers for Disease Control and Prevention (CDC) developed a Social Vulnerability Index (SVI) using 15 census variables.
+The Centers for Disease Control and Prevention (CDC) developed a Social Vulnerability Index (SVI) using 16 census variables.
 Social Vulnerability is the extent to which an area's social conditions affect the response and prevention of disasters.
 The SVI was created to help differentiate the relative vulnerability of a particular place from those around it.

 RationaleThe SVI’s objective is to allow key stakeholders to design more beneficial and efficient response strategies and predict the level of support and resources needed in an area following a disastrous event.
 It allows for improved response preparation, funding allocation, and resource distribution proportionally across communities by their vulnerability.